c0g/c0g.github.io/projects.md

 ###### Cheapening Science

 Products like the [SensorDrone](http://sensordrone.com) give ordinary people (like you!) a chance to do real science.
 They also give scientists the chance to get free work.
-I'm looking into just what we can infer using the commond or garden Google Nexus 4 and a simple SensorDrone.
+I'm looking into just what we can infer using the common or garden Google Nexus 4 and a simple SensorDrone.
 Have an idea?
 Let me know!

 #### Agentswitch